bibicortesb/MechaCar_Statistical_Analysis-/README.md

 Ha: PSI different in Lot2 is equal to 1,500 psi.

 <img width="547" alt="Screen Shot 2023-01-23 at 21 59 38" src="https://user-images.githubusercontent.com/114015620/214209614-68c65adb-5013-4de4-a54f-94b53ea100fa.png">
-The p-value = 0.6072, since it is greater than 0.05 Ho is rejected.
+The p-value = 0.6072, since it is greater than 0.05 Ho is not rejected.

 Lot 3